phuongphanx/support_engineer_homework/JSREADME.md

 3. To generate the Organization Record by orgName report, enter the orgName (e.g., Test Account 1) of the organization.

+4. Click on the appropriate buttons to generate the reports.

 ##Troubleshooting

 If you encounter an "This organization does not exist." error, double-check the myShopifyDomain or orgName you entered and the JSON data to ensure it exists.